 safe transactions are already processed and written to L1.
 However, they might be dropped due to a reorganization at the L1 level.

-finalized transactions are written to L1 in an L1 block that is old enough to be finalized (opens new window).
+finalized transactions are written to L1 in an L1 block that is old enough to be extremely unlikely to be re-organized.